Fire and rescue, medical, and police

 More information:

-Waterborne, foodborne and other infectious diseases may occur, including:
+Waterborne, foodborne and other diseases occur sometimes.
+These include:

 Private hospitals will ask to see proof of your travel insurance before treating you.
 They may ask you to guarantee payment or pay a deposit up-front.